Why co-creation pays off? A startup’s answer

-6.- What is your ‘launch to market’ approach?
+6.- What is your go-to-market approach?
 Why has the business support received been useful?

 When you are so into development sometimes you feel like you don’t have time to focus on the commercialization.
 The meetings with Ticbiomed helped us to detect who we need to contact and to define a guide to follow.

 Related to the market approach, we will personalize the EPICO app for other chronic diseases.
 We already have the right tool and there’re many patients that could manage part of their healthcare assistance by chatting with their doctors.

 7.- Why do you think digital transformation in healthcare pays off?